The Bonnie Banks o' Loch Lomond: Variants

+By the bonnie, bonnie banks o' Loch Lomond.

-"Sergeant Môr" is John Du Cameron, a supporter of Bonnie Prince Charlie who continued fighting as an outlaw until he was hanged in 1753.
+"Wuddy" is a euphemism for a noose.
+"Morag" refers to Bonnie Prince Charlie who was defeated in 1746.
+"Sergeant Môr" is John Du Cameron, a supporter of Bonnie Prince Charlie who continued fighting as an outlaw until he was captured and hanged in 1753.
+Several Scots terms are used like "lawing" (reckoning) and "dawing" (dawn).

-Irish variant
+In William Black's novel, Eelin MacDonald sings her own version of "Loch Lomond".
+She wrote the new lyrics because she views the popular ones as "rubbish".

 The Irish variant of the song is called "Red Is the Rose" and is sung with the same melody but different (although similarly themed) lyrics.
 It was popularized by Irish folk musician Tommy Makem.
 Even though many people mistakenly believe that Makem wrote "Red Is the Rose", it is a traditional Irish folk song.

-Arrangements and recordings
+Legacy

 "Loch Lomond" has been arranged and recorded by many composers and performers over the years, in several genres ranging from traditional Scottish folk to barbershop to rock and roll.

 Classical music

+Ferdinand Thieriot wrote a symphonic fantasy on the tune in 1868.

+Charles Ives quotes "Loch Lomond" in "The Alcotts" movement of his Concord Sonata.

-Ralph Vaughan Williams made an arrangement for baritone solo and unaccompanied male choir in 1921.
+In 1921, Ralph Vaughan Williams arranged "Loch Lomond" for baritone solo and male choir.
 It has been recorded several times, notably by the tenor Ian Partridge and the London Madrigal Singers for EMI in 1970.